Singireddysai/weather-dude/README.md

-This is my first python mini project which gets weather details from open weather map.And i used python custom tkinter to design the interface.
+This is my first python mini project which gets weather details from open weather map.And i used python custom tkinter to design the interface.Please try to go through the video that i provided in the repository to get a rough idea about all the files and my complete work.
+Hope you like it ; )